Sweet Music

 This is not a simple room.

-It has technology that enables many people to play music at once, without complete chaos.
+It has sophisticated technology that enables many people to play music at once, without complete chaos.

 There’s a large round table in the middle of the room.